Wilimee is a small family-run vineyard in the Macedon Ranges.

 About Ben Ranken, winemaker

 Ben has extensive experience in winemaking, having worked in many regions across Australia, France and the United States.
-He is currently the winemaker at Galli Estate in Sunbury.
+He is currently the winemaker at Mount Monument also in the Macedon Ranges.
 His wine has won awards such as top ten in Australia at the James Halliday Challenge and Wine of Show at the Victorian Wine Show.
+Ben was also a finalist in the 2019 Young Gun of Wine competition.

 He attributes his passion for wine to growing up on a family farm and vineyard in Tumbarumba, at the foothills of the Snowy Mountains in NSW.
 Wine-making goes even further back in Ben's family with George Ranken planting some of the first vines in Australia at Bathurst, NSW, in 1841.